alexbain/lirc_web/README.md

 ## Using the JSON API

-Building an app on top of `lirc_web` is straight forward with the included JSON based RESTful API.
+Building an app on top of `lircv0.9.4_web` is straight forward with the included JSON based RESTful API.

 API endpoints: